-Existing unopened road allowances or easements should be protected wherever possible, particularly within growth areas in the municipality.
-Even in situations where the original need for the protected space changes, there may still be an opportunity to repurpose for public use, such as an active transportation connection/ facility or public amenity that benefits the greater community.
-It is ultimately discretion of the municipality on how these spaces should be prioritized.
+Existing unopened road allowances or easements should be protected wherever possible, particularly within growth areas in the municipality where it is deemed integral to enable new municipal road connections for traffic in future subdivisions or developments as was previously discussed in Section 4.3.4.
+For example, the Adelaide Street extension to Honeyborne Street is an existing unopened road allowance that is an important future connection to support anticipated development in the heart of Almonte.
+Even in situations where the original need for the protected space changes, there may still be an opportunity to repurpose for public use, such as an active transportation corridor or public amenity space that benefits the greater community.
+It is ultimately to the discretion of the municipality on how these spaces should be prioritized.
 The long-term planning and maintenance of unopened road allowances or easements should be reviewed amongst relevant municipal departments and reflected in future Official Plan amendments.